weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

 Both {{ weavedns }} and {{ weaveproxy }} services can be started and stopped independently, if required.
 See [Docker API Proxy](https://github.com/weaveworks/weave/blob/master/site/proxy.md) for more information about the Docker API.

-### Launching {{ weaveproxy }} if You are Running OS X
+### Launching {{ weaveproxy }} if You are Running OSX

-If you are using OS X, you will need to get the TLS settings from the Docker daemon on the host:
+If you are using OSX, you will need to get the TLS settings from the Docker daemon on the host:

 ~~~bash
 tlsargs=$(docker-machine ssh weave-1 \